Information on changes we are making to help respond to coronavirus and protect our patients, visitors and staff.

 - Planning for changes in the future

 - Changes to chaplaincy services

 - Imperial Private Healthcare

-- If you have either a fever or a cough – stay at home for seven days
+- If you have any of these symptoms – stay at home for seven days

 - If you live with someone who has a fever or a cough but you don’t have symptoms – stay at home for 14 days; this is because you may develop the virus yourself during the incubation period.
 If you don't get sick you complete 14 days at home.

 - If you’re self-isolating at home for 14 days because someone in your house is sick and in that period you get either a fever or a cough, the 14 day rule no longer applies to you, as it’s likely you’ve now got coronavirus.
 Your self-isolation clock starts and you need to stay at home for seven days from the first day of your symptoms no matter how far through the household 14 days you are.
 This may mean you come out before 14 days if you get symptoms early, or later than 14 days if you get symptoms late into the 14 day period.

 You do not need to call NHS 111 to say you are staying at home.
 If your symptoms worsen while staying at home, or are no better after seven days, contact NHS 111 online.